Our Commitment to Quality

 Concordia is committed to a smooth transition for members from a hospitalization to follow-up care in the community.
 Concordia expects members to receive care through a practitioner in the community within 7 days and 30 days of being discharged from the hospital.
 This level of follow-up care can prevent a member from having to be readmitted to an acute level of care.
-We monitor these outcomes on a monthly basis.
-In 2014, members were seen for a 7 day follow-up appointment 25% of the time.
-However, 67% of members discharged from a hospital were seen within 30 days.
+We monitor these outcomes on a daily basis.

 Member and Provider Satisfaction